m-jalabert/PARTIES-VoF-IBM/README.md

 ## Other
 The main description of code structure <br>
 Links to other related applications - e.g. non-dimensionalization calculators, pre- and post-processing scripts.

+# Structure of the documentation
+readme.md - main file with links to the main chapters

+folder with different .md documents and figures folder with related papers and other (preferably published) documents/manuscripts other files (presentations, schematis ...)